agile611/the-example-app-nodejs/README.md

 docker tag the-example-app.nodejs:latest the-example-app docker run --name the-example-app -p 3000:3000 -d the-example-app
 ```

+You can also use Jenkinsfile if you want

 ## Upload your example to Docker Hub